 If you follow either a vegetarian or a vegan diet, your main dietary source of omega 3 will be from ALA (alpha linolenic acid).
-As the conversion of ALA in the body to EPA and DHA may not be sufficient to provide these two vital fatty acids in the amounts the body needs, lots of plant sources of ALA must be eaten.
-An additional source of omega 3 may be required in the form of a supplement to maintain healthy levels.
+As the conversion of ALA in the body to EPA and DHA is not always efficient, it is important to eat lots of plant sources of ALA.
+Try snacking on walnuts and linseeds, or sprinkling pumpkin seeds on your porridge.
+Or have you tried dressing your salad with walnut oil.

 Ask our nutritionist